-The spatial scale of planning for Kham River becomes important for various reasons such as eco-hydrological issues at different scales.
+The spatial scale of planning for Kham River becomes important for various reasons such as ecohydrological issues at different scales.
 Restoration plan, vision, and overall key issues are assessed at the basin scale.
-However, based on this, priorities were set at a City stretch level and interventions are proposed accordingly.
-Planning interventions for restoration is done on the basis of division of stretch.
-Where Comprehensive watershed management in upstream.
-Better management of solid and liquid waste, ecological restoration and removal of encroachments, etc. in midstream.
-While Downstream will follow on the efforts taken in above stretches.
+However, based on this, priorities were set at a City stretch level and interventions are proposed accordingly as shown in figure 17.
+Planning interventions for restoration is done on the basis of division of stretch - Comprehensive watershed management is proposed in the upstream; Better management of solid and liquid waste, ecological restoration and removal of encroachments, etc. is proposed in the midstream.
+It is understood that the condition at the downstream will improve due to the efforts taken in above stretches.